Murali Sreeshankar: Personal life

 Sreeshankar is coached by his father S. Murali who is a former triple jump athlete and silver medalist at the South Asian Games.
-Sreeshankar would accompany his father at practices as a four-year-old, when his father noticed his potential as a sprinter.
+Sreeshankar would accompany his father to practice as a four-year-old, when his father noticed his potential as a sprinter.
 Sreeshankar became a state-level under-10 champion in 50 metres and 100 metres, but switched from sprinting to long jump at the age of 13.
-His mother K. S. Bijimol had won silver medal in 800 metres at the 1992 Asian Junior Athletics Championships.
+His mother K. S. Bijimol has won a silver medal in 800 metres at the 1992 Asian Junior Athletics Championships.
 His sister Sreeparvathy is a heptathlete.
-As of August 2019, Sreeshankar is pursuing BSc in mathematics at the Government Victoria College, Palakkad.
+As of August 2019, Sreeshankar is pursuing a BSc in mathematics at the Government Victoria College, Palakkad.

 Sreeshankar is part of the Target Olympic Podium (TOP) scheme started by the Ministry of Youth Affairs and Sports.
 He is sponsored by JSW Sports and supported by JSW's Inspire Institute of Sport in Bellary district, Karnataka.

+Awards

+He was conferred the Arjuna Award for 2023.